20 Fun Employee Engagement Activities & Ideas

 For question inspiration, check out this list of This or That prompts.

-The “Museum of Failures” is a fun way to promote a growth mindset and help staff laugh off mistakes.
+The museum of failures is a fun way to promote a growth mindset and help staff laugh off mistakes.
 Set up a bulletin board or online gallery or Slack channel where employees share pictures and stories of funny mishaps, like melting a spatula or sending a text to the wrong number.

 Colleagues can also share work-related errors to offer support or help others avoid similar mistakes.
 Managers can join in to show leadership’s human side.
 This activity fosters camaraderie, humor, and growth, and makes one of the best office engagement activities.